vwout/docker-openluup/readme.md

 To keep the openLuup configuration and plugin data even when removing the openLuup image, use volumes.
 The image defines the volumes as mentioned above.

 For easiest operation, use the provided docker-compose file.
 It creates 3 named volumes (openluup-env, openluup-logs, openluup-backups) and contain the openLuup environment, logs and backups respectively.

+## Credits
+Credits for the alpine based lua (and luarocks) image go to Andriy Kornatskyy for his [docker-library for lua](https://github.com/akornatskyy/docker-library).
+The alpine image for openLuup is using alpine directly instead of using [akorn/luarocks](https://hub.docker.com/r/akorn/luarocks/) because that lua-alpine base image is compiled for posix instead of linux, which prevents the usage of modules installed via luarocks, and also for size optimization reasons.